san-sei/documents/content/en/docs/software_and_hardware/idmelon_reader_driver/what_does_idmelon_reader_driver_do.md

 images: []
 menu:
   docs:
-    parent: "idmelon_accesskey"
+    parent: "idmelon_reader_driver"
 weight: 321000
 toc: true
 ---

-IDmelon Accesskey is an extension which enables you to leverage your card as a FIDO security key to protect your online accounts, such as Microsoft and GitHub on Chrome OS based on WebAuthn standard.
+IDmelon reader driver is a piece of software which enables you to leverage your card as a FIDO security key to protect your online accounts, such as Microsoft and GitHub on desktop based on WebAuthn standard.
 Therefore, you will no longer be threatened by password or credential-related attacks.
+To install it on Windows or macOS, you can visit [our website](https://idmelon.com/docs/downloads#contactless-card-reader-drivers).

+## How to deploy it on Chromebook

+IDmelon Accesskey, which is an extension, is designed and developed to work for the same purpose on Chrome OS.
+Let's see how you can deploy it on Chromebook.

-As a requirement, it needs the Smart Card Connector app to be installed.
+> Note: As a requirement, it needs the Smart Card Connector app to be installed.

 ## Individual Chromebooks